 The CEG Program funds are for proposed projects that implement planned BMPs from an Ag E&S Plan, Conservation Plan, Nutrient Management Plan or a Manure Management Plan that has been developed for an agricultural operation.
 Priority will be given to proposed projects that already have planning, engineering, and design work completed.
 Priority practices include livestock exclusion fencing, off-stream livestock watering facilities, stream crossings, riparian buffers, barnyard and feedlot runoff abatement, waste storage facilities, streambank protection, cover crops, and planning BMPs (Ag E&S Plan, Conservation Plan, Nutrient Management Plan, Manure Management Plan).
 Combining multiple priority practices improves application scoring.
 Other non-priority practices that are eligible for funding can be found in the REAP Program BMP list, which is located on the PA Department of Agriculture website.

 CEG Program applications are available from the Conservation District now (see link below or contact the District).
-The Conservation District will begin accepting applications on July 1.
-At this time the Conservation District is not imposing an application deadline.
+The Conservation District is accepting applications now.
+At this time the Conservation District is not imposing an application deadline, but the applications must be approved by the District Board before any work on the project can start.
 Applicants can also find more details on eligibility, priority projects, and program guidelines and requirements for program participants in documents linked below.
-For more information or for help completing an application, feel free to contact Mark Flaharty (firstname.lastname@example.org) or Stephen Miller (email@example.com) by email or call the Conservation District at (717) 840-7430.
+For more information or for help completing an application, feel free to contact Mark Flaharty (email@example.com) or Stephen Miller (firstname.lastname@example.org) by email or call the Conservation District at (717) 840-7430.